masud-src/OncoFEM/README.md

 ## Structure of OncoFEM

-First of all, OncoFEM splits into five higher ordered packages, that again split into sub-packages.
+First of all, OncoFEM splits into four higher ordered packages, that again split into sub-packages.
 A brief overview is given:

 - **helper:** herein, auxillaries for the implementation of initial boundary value